princessnnaji/alx-system_engineering-devops/0x02-shell_redirections/README.md

-These are the solutionsto the task given
+This script contains the slutions to the given tasks